SolangeUG/toolkitten/summer-of-code/week-02/boggle-solver/README.md

 - `dictionary.txt`: the dictionary text file used for this project

 **To run the program:**
-- Download and unzip this `toolkitten` project source code..
+- Download and unzip this `toolkitten` project source code.
 - From a command line window, navigate to the (newly unzipped) project root folder, and then into the `summer-of-code/week-02/boggle-solver` subfolder.
 - Launch the application by running `python main.py`.